dawei-Z/automatic_evaluation/README.md

     df3

 In this way, you can access the staffs' citation data in University of Liverpool.
+Or run read_data('uniData\\<university name>.csv') in dataProcess.py to see the result in the console

 Explaination: "hhindex" in the FinalResult represent the staff h-index of the whole department. e.g.: hhindex is 13 for UCL means there are at least 13 staff whose h-index is greater than 13 at UCL.

+# Run the project
+To run the project to perform data collection of your insterst:
+1) Add your staff list to the staffLists folder.
+2) Run the staff_query(<list name>) in GoogleScholarQuery.py to collect the citation data of staffs in that list.
+3) Run read_data('uniData\\<list name>.csv') in dataProcess.py to see the result.

 # File Discription
   ## GoogleQuery.py: